 Maplewood Nature Center | Maplewood

-For kids: The nature center occasionally offers programs for kids.
-Additionally, there are engaging indoor exhibits, a nature play area, and easy hikes for children.
+For kids: The nature center often programs for kids in conjunction with Early Childhood Family Education.
+Additionally, there are engaging indoor exhibits, a nice-sized nature play area, and easy hikes for children.

 For families: Family programs can be found here.

 For kids: Curious Critters Club held select Fridays, $7/class.

 For families: An exhibit room is stocked with touchables, including owl pellets to dissect (an anomaly among Twin Cities-area nature centers, I’ve noticed).
 Before heading outdoors, check out a Discovery Backpack to help identify wildlife, and a scavenger hunt to redeem for a prize.

 Lebanon Hills Regional Park Visitor Center |Knee-High Naturalists singles out kids ages 3-6 w/ caregivers for hands-on activities, outdoor exploration, art projects, storytime and more.
 Select Thursdays & Saturdays, 10-11:30am, $8/child.

 For families: Forever Wild Family Friday, provides free entertainment and activities for families such as geocaching, campfires, and wildlife education.
 1st Friday/month, 7-8:30pm.